EAG-PT: Emission-Aware Gaussians and Path Tracing for Diffuse Indoor Scene Reconstruction and Editing: Discussion

 \paragraph{Path Tracing}

 While our path tracer produces photo-realistic results after editing, the current rendering speed remains far from real-time.
-The two dominant bottlenecks are repeated ray–Gaussian intersections and the large number of required samples.
+The two dominant bottlenecks are repeated ray-Gaussian intersections and the large number of required samples.

 We re-trained a variant \textsc{f-classroom} with fewer 2D Gaussians (200k instead of 500k), which reduced the average intersection count per ray from 79 to 63 (visualized in Fig.~\ref{fig:Appendix-hit-count}) and improved rendering speed by approximately 11\%.
 Instead of retraining separate checkpoints, applying a level-of-detail hierarchy to the original reconstruction~\cite{V3DG} is an attractive alternative for accelerating rendering.
 In addition, more compact Gaussian primitives~\cite{3DGRT} could further reduce intersection counts and improve performance.